jjgecon/EconJM_auto_doc_gen/output_docs/lmu/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My research agenda and teaching philosophy align closely with Ludwig-Maximilians-Universitat Munchen’s commitment to interdisciplinary excellence and global engagement.
-By innovating methods that integrate cultural analysis with economic behavior, I contribute to the department's strengths in cultural and digital media economics, akin to collaborative work with faculty like Davide Cantoni and Jean-Victor Alipour.
-My experience securing the Dedman College Interdisciplinary Institute’s Graduate Fellowship reflects my ability to bridge fields, fostering robust scholarship that complements LMU’s holistic educational mission.
-Furthermore, my mentoring of student athletes and integration of AI technology in research exemplify my dedication to developing graduates equipped for diverse and international careers, embodying LMU’s vision for future-ready professionals.
+My research agenda and teaching philosophy are well aligned with the department’s focus on cultural and digital media economics, and I am particularly interested in collaborating with faculty such as Davide Cantoni and Jean-Victor Alipour.
+My commitment to interdisciplinary work, exhibited by securing the SMU Dedman College Interdisciplinary Institute’s Graduate Fellowship, matches LMU Munich's emphasis on cross-disciplinary collaboration.
+I am also excited about the prospect of contributing to LMU Munich's vibrant teaching community with my experience as instructor, teaching assistant, and mentor for undergraduate and graduate courses in economics.